 The visa requirements in some countries can be daunting.
 In many cases, many of the rules are not enforced.
 One such rule is the “onward ticket” requirement.
 The claim is that you must show proof of a means to exit the country before you are allowed in.
 This is rarely enforced, and many travelers buy a one-way ticket then exit via a border crossing overland to visit neighboring countries.
 For instance, you fly into Thailand which has the onward ticket requirement and plan to cross into Cambodia by bus.

 Many times laws are in place to give the officials a mechanism to deny who they want.
 Showing adequate proof of funds — which may simply be a valid credit card or US $100 cash — will do the trick.
-For more peace of mind, check the backpacking forums to hear from other travelers and their experiences.

 Some border officials are nicer than others.
 If you catch one on a bad day, they DO have the option of throwing some outdated law at you or making your life difficult.
 Believe it or not, appearance does matter, and simply cleaning up before you cross a border can make your life easier.
 Remember that the agent’s twitchy stamp hand could change your entire trip; so smile, be polite even in the face of their insensitivity, and follow directions closely — especially when filling out the forms.